Left School: Political theory

-Theoretic foundations of the Left School combined elements of classic Marxism, Leninism, Trotskyism, and French atheist existentialism (primarily, Jean-Paul Sartre, Albert Camus and Antoine de Saint-Exupéry).
+Theoretical foundations of the Left School combined elements of classic Marxism, Leninism, Trotskyism, and French atheist existentialism (primarily, Jean-Paul Sartre, Albert Camus and Antoine de Saint-Exupéry).

 The political regime which existed in the Soviet Union was seen by the Left School as anti-socialist and petty bourgeois (philistine and bureaucratic by nature).
 A power grab by Joseph Stalin's faction within the All-Union Communist Party (bolsheviks) and the Soviet government in the late 1920s and early 1930s was thought to be the reason this regime was established.
 Stalin's supporters expressed the interests of counter-revolutionary forces and its regime was seen by the Left School as socially futile, condemning the country to cultural and social stagnation, holding back personal development of the Soviet citizens, imposing primitivism, depriving people of political initiative and the right to participate in public affairs, driving the most talented people to escapism (alcoholism, religion) and, ultimately, to emigration.

-Left School never questioned the socialist nature of the USSR's economy; consequently, the social order of the Soviet Union was defined as "perverse socialism".
+The Left School never questioned the socialist nature of the USSR's economy; consequently, the social order of the Soviet Union was defined as "perverse socialism".
 To rectify the situation it would be enough to perform a political revolution which would bring the political order in line with the economic order, thus eliminating "the perversion".
 Such revolution was viewed by the members of the Left School as a "socialist democratic revolution" by analogy with bourgeois-democratic revolutions.
 The organization's members believed that the sociocultural dead-end, brought upon the USSR by the ruling bourgeois bureaucracy, would inevitably result in economic crisis in the context of scientific and technical revolution.
 This would be due to antagonism between bourgeois bureaucracy and creativity that would lead to a revolutionary situation.
 It was Natalia Magnat's projection that this would happen by the end of the 20th century.
 For the revolution to be successful it would be crucial that a revolutionary party would be formed in the country, a party which could take the lead in the revolution.
-Left School saw itself as an "embryo" of such a party.
+The Left School saw itself as an "embryo" of such a party.

 Intelligentsia and, in particular, students, were thought fit to become the revolutionary subject of the "socialist democratic revolution".
 But it was the working class which was deemed to be the grassroots basis of the revolution, being a class, that suffered most from the alienation, a class that would be most afflicted by the future economic crisis.